xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

 1. Patient-determined disease steps (PDDS)

+   Version 2: 2025-01-21

+   Adjusts queries for additional PDDS fields that have been added to REDCap (30 PDDS score fields now available)

    Version 1: 2024-03-21

    Finds PDDS values and median scores per year for all PROMOTE participants and EDSS values stored in the PROMOTEDatabase.